 A brain-computer interface, called a brain-machine interface or smart brain, is a direct communication pathway between the brain’s electrical activity and an external device, most commonly a computer or robotic limb.

-Brain-computer interfaces – what can they mean for the future?
+Brain-computer interfaces – for the future?

 Brain-computer interfaces (BCIs) are slowly moving into the mass market.
 In the next few years, we might be able to control our PowerPoint presentations or Excel files using only our brains.